gromacs/gromacs/docs/install-guide/index.rst

 it works because we have tested it.
-Every commit in our git source code repository is currently tested with a range of configuration options on x86 with gcc versions 7 and 8, clang versions 8 and 9, and a version of oneAPI containing Intel's clang-based compiler.
+Every commit in our git source code repository is currently tested with a range of configuration options on x86 with gcc versions including 7 and 11, clang versions including 8 and 13,
+CUDA versions 11.0 and 11.4.2,
+and
+a version of oneAPI containing Intel's clang-based compiler.
-For this testing, we use Ubuntu 18.04 or 20.04 operating system.
+For this testing, we use Ubuntu 20.04 operating system.
 Other compiler, library, and OS versions are tested less frequently.
 For details, you can have a look at the
 `continuous integration server used by GROMACS <https://gitlab.com/gromacs/gromacs/>`_,